Alecyorgesen/startup/README.md

 - You will be able to friend people, and start games specifically with them.
 The friend list will be stored in the database.
 - The ability to select rock, paper, or scissors and confirm that they are ready.

+## Technologies

+- **HTML:** It will be used to structure the spot where you'll login as well as the structure of the game.
+- **CSS:** It will be used to make everything look nice.
+- **Javascript:** Allows the webpage to be interacted with so that you can choose your items that you will put up against your opponent.
+- **React:** Basically will help do what javascript does, but in a more organized way.
+- **Service:** It is what handles the logic.
+It will store stuff in the database, handle login, and handle the game.
+- **Database/Login:** It will have the usernames, plus their login information and friend lists.
+- **Websocket:** This will be used so that the game can be played in the first place.
+The clients will tell the server their choices, and it will tell them what their opponent chose.